Mamena2020/nodemi/README.md

     Create model via cli and make relation between.
   - Media library

-    binding media to any Model, so any model can own the media, and will able to save media, get media, and destroy media.
+    Binding media to any Model, so any model can own the media, and will able to save media, get media, and destroy media.
     Media can be stored to `Local storage` or `Firebase Storage`.
   - File request handling

-    Not worry about handling uploaded file, just upload from client side, and  you can access file in request, `req.body.avatar`.
+    Not worry about handling uploaded file, just upload from client side, and  you can access file in request, ex: `req.body.avatar`.
   - Request validation

     Determine if request passes the rule.